RoySadaka/lpd/README.md

 * Add support for multiple losses
 * EpochEndStats - save and print best accuracies
 * Save trainer in checkpoint to enable loading a model and continue training from last checkpoint
-* Dataloader support
-* Add more examples of usage
 * Add colab examples
-* Reduce package size by moving images to another repo

 ## Something is missing?! please share with us
 You can open an issue, but also feel free to email us at torch.lpd@gmail.com